JuliaData/DataFrames.jl/docs/src/man/getting_started.md

    3
 ```

-In-place functions are generally safe to call, except when a view of the `DataFrame` is in use
+In-place functions are safe to call, except when a view of the `DataFrame` is in use
 (created via a `view`, `@view` or [`groupby`](@ref)).
 In the latter case, the view
 might become corrupted, which make trigger errors, silently return invalid data
 or even cause Julia to crash.